chesteklab/willseyetal2022/README.md

 # willseyetal2022
 Contains the code defining the temporally-convolved feedforward neural network used in Willsey et al. 2022 (Nat Comms).
+The network is constructed using modules from the pytorch library.

 The neural network is initialized as follows: